robday6/bon-bride/services.md

 If your budget doesn’t allow for the full bespoke service then we’re happy to explore alternative options

+***

+### Veils

-VEILS - We also make bespoke veils tailored to your dress
+We also make bespoke veils tailored to your dress

+***

+### Dress for all occasions

-DRESS FOR ALL OCCASIONS - We now offer our brides the option of having their dress amended, so they can re-use and wear time and time again
+We now offer our brides the option of having their dress amended, so they can re-use and wear time and time again